Home / Blog / SPC / How to calculate Cp, Pp, Ppk

 Industrial illustration

-In this article, we'll take a look at how to calculate the various capability indices, in particular Cp, Pp and Ppk.
+In this article, we'll look at how to calculate the various capability indices, in particular Cp, Pp and Ppk.

 To fully appreciate the capability of a process, the notion of time is particularly important, as two types of variability can be distinguished: